 Setting up Thunderbird

-Complete guide to configuring your CodaMail account in Thunderbird for Linux
+Complete guide to configuring your CodaMail account in Thunderbird for Linux.

 📋 Before You Begin

-Thunderbird Tip: CodaMail supports automatic configuration!
+Thunderbird Tip: CodaMail supports automatic configuration.
 Thunderbird will detect our server settings automatically, making setup quick and easy.

 🚀 Step 1: Open Thunderbird Account Setup

-- Open Thunderbird on your Linux system
+- Open Thunderbird on your Linux system.

-- If it's your first time running Thunderbird, the setup wizard will start automatically
+- If it’s your first time running Thunderbird, the setup wizard will start automatically.

-- Otherwise, click the menu button (three horizontal lines) in the top-right corner
+- Otherwise, click the menu button (three horizontal lines) in the top-right corner.

-- Navigate to Account Settings → Account Actions → Add Mail Account
+- Navigate to Account Settings → Account Actions → Add Mail Account.

 📧 Step 2: Automatic Configuration (Recommended)